jaysmartinez/jaysmartinez/README.md

 <br>Leveraging my experience from startups to large Tech companies, I've worked in international teams using agile approaches to deliver projects on time and within budget.

-<br>I have worked with a mixture of design and frontend/backend technologies, be it for Web or Full-Stack Development.
+<br>I have worked with a mixture of design and frontend/backend technologies, and AI Engineering.

 <ul>
   <li>🌍 I'm based in Austin </li>